 What is Super Tuesday?

 Super Tuesday is the term used to refer to the date on which the greatest number of states hold primary voting for the United States presidential election.
 Super Tuesday is not a fixed date from one election term cycle to the next.
-Depending on how the various states set up their primary election schedule, the timing of participation and the states holding primary voting on Super Tuesday can vary significantly.
+Depending on how the various states set up their primary election schedule, the timing of participation, and the states holding primary voting on Super Tuesday, the date can vary significantly.

 The largest Super Tuesday to date was during the 2008 primaries, where, on February 5, 25 states held their primary contests.
 Compare it to one of the smallest Super Tuesdays, where only seven states participated, in 1996.

 According to National Public Radio (NPR), Super Tuesday first came into existence in 1980 when Florida, Georgia, and Alabama all held their primaries on the same day.
 However, the first primary event recognized as a “Super Tuesday” happened in 1988.
 During that campaign season, the Democrat Party attempted to end years of failed attempts to get a Democrat in the White House by concentrating primary voting in 11 Southern states, and 21 states in all, on the same day.
 The idea behind the primary scheduling strategy was that holding so many primary votes at once would result in strong momentum forming for one clear candidate of choice.

 However, the initial Super Tuesday run failed in achieving that end.
 The Southern Democrat vote ended up splitting along racial lines, and it eventually enabled Michael Dukakis to take the nomination for the party, even though he was generally viewed as a weaker candidate.
 That view was borne out when Dukakis lost resoundingly to George H. W. Bush in the general election later that year.